 If the exhaust is badly damaged, dented, cracked or rusted, replace it with a new one.
 Replace the muffler fibre if the exhaust noise becomes too loud or if the engine performance drops.

 Muffler replacement

-- Remove the right side number-posting cover. - Remove the retaining screws
+- Remove the retaining screws of the right side number-posting cover . - Remove the retaining screws